 Nolan and his buddy Gerald the Giraffe live in Virginia.
 When they travel to Massachusetts with Nolan's mom, who practices law in both States, they usually stay at the Hyatt Place.
-This trip was no different-except for Gerald the Giraffe's plans to go sight-seeing!
+This trip was no different-except for Gerald's plans to go whale-watching before he came home!

-As luck would have it for Gerald, Nolan and his mom were rushing to get to the airport when they checked out.
-It wasn't until they got home, as Nolan was getting ready for bed, that they realized Gerald was missing.
+As luck would have it for the giraffe, Nolan and his mom were rushing to the airport when they checked out of the hotel.
+It wasn't until they got home and Nolan was getting ready for bed that they realized Gerald was missing.

-Dana had a feeling he might have been left behind at the hotel.
+Dana was pretty sure Gerald had been left behind at the hotel.
 And sure enough, when she called to check, the housekeeping staff had already found him.
-Dana was relieved that the hotel had a simple process to get Gerald back.
+Dana was relieved to learn that the hotel had a simple process in place to get Gerald back.
 She opened the email from the hotel, paid for the shipping label, and soon got a text letting her know the wayward giraffe was on his way home.